top of page

 If you are interested in finding out what there is to see in and around Houston, Texas, please view the Tailor-Made Itineraries posts below:

 Don’t forget that Tailor-Made Itineraries delights in creating bespoke self-guided tours.
 So, if visiting any of these attractions appeals to you, reach out to me by email.
-I would be more than happy to design a self-guided tour around your requirements incorporating the wonderful sigths of Downtown Houston, or indeed, a general tour of H-Town.
+I would be more than happy to design a self-guided tour around your requirements incorporating the wonderful sights of Downtown Houston, or indeed, a general tour of H-Town.

 Tailor-Made Itineraries posts every two weeks, and you can subscribe to the latest blog and newsletter here.
 Until then, happy reading and safe travels.